More about: 14 Things to Do in Harlem NYC

 - Price: $8 (approximately €7.40).

-13. Learn about the history of Hotel Theresa
+13. Discover the history of the Theresa Hotel

 The Theresa Hotel is a symbolic place.
-Not only was it one of the first establishments to admit black people.
-It also became a cultural center linked to the struggle for civil rights in the United States.
-A curious fact is that among its most famous guests are: Fidel Castro, Nikita Khrushchev, Gamal Abdel Nasser, Jawaharlal Nehru and Patricio Lumumba.
+Not only was it one of the first establishments to admit Black people, but it also became a cultural hub linked to the civil rights movement in the United States.
+An interesting fact is that among its most famous guests were Fidel Castro, Nikita Khrushchev, Gamal Abdel Nasser, Jawaharlal Nehru, and Patrice Lumumba.
 It also hosted intellectuals such as Allen Ginsberg and C. Wright Mills.

-For history buffs, Harlem is a special destination.
-Districts such as the Mount Morris Historic District and the St. Nicholas Historic District maintain the original look of the area.
-Other major buildings of public interest are linked to the founding fathers of the American nation, they are:
+For history lovers, Harlem is a special destination.
+Districts like the Mount Morris Historic District and the St. Nicholas Historic District preserve the area’s original character.
+Other major buildings of public interest are linked to the founding fathers of the United States, including:

-Between the 1970s and 1990s Harlem experienced serious social conflicts caused by drug trafficking.
+Between the 1970s and 1990s, Harlem experienced serious social conflicts caused by drug trafficking.
 However, today it is a safe and prosperous place.
-It is also a multicultural space where cultures as distant as Puerto Rican and Senegalese converge.
+It is also a multicultural space where cultures as diverse as Puerto Rican and Senegalese converge.

-14. It ends at the suspension bridge in downtown Harlem
+14. Ends at the suspension bridge in downtown Harlem

-Another of the things to see and do in New York and Harlem is to go to the George Washington Bridge, a suspension bridge.
+Another thing to see and do in New York and Harlem is to visit the George Washington Bridge, a suspension bridge.
 It is the only bridge that crosses the Hudson River and connects New York and New Jersey.
-The structure is 94 years old and 1451 meters long.
+The structure is 94 years old and 1,451 meters long.

-For many people walking across the bridge looking at the views of the river is a very rewarding activity.
-You can also cross it, or ride a bicycle over some of it.
-But you must be alert to the information that the authorities issue for pedestrians and cyclists.
+For many people, walking across the bridge while taking in the views of the river is a very rewarding experience.
+You can also cross it, or ride a section of it, by bicycle.
+But you should pay close attention to the information that authorities provide for pedestrians and cyclists.